The Real Secret to Trout Fishing

 The Fishing Was Good…for the Most Part, Anyway

-So back to that recent fishing adventure: when I finally broke out the Wyoming Wonder after ten long minutes of no bites in prime fishing waters that had been recently stocked, I didn’t have to wait past my first cast to get a hit.
+So back to that spring time fishing adventure: when I finally broke out the Wyoming Wonder after ten long minutes of no bites in prime fishing waters that had been recently stocked, I didn’t have to wait past my first cast to get a hit.
 And while I didn’t catch that first fish, the fact that I got some action right away was encouraging in the extreme.

 I cast again and immediately hooked into a very nice rainbow, which I was able to land successfully.
 That first real fish fight of the day was pleasurable and memorable, the insistent tug, tug, tug coming some number of seconds after the lure hit the water and began its wobbling, spinning descent.